asanchezmanas/sampelit/docs/guides/users/tracker_guide.md

 3. Choose **Custom HTML**
 4. Paste your tracker snippet
 5. Set trigger to "All Pages"
-6. Name it "Samplit Tracker"
+6. Name it "Sampelit Tracker"
 7. Submit and publish

 ### Custom HTML Site